 Therefore, you want to also change hosts before you fool around with all your images.

-If you’re already on a Google cloud platform managed WordPress host, Amazon Web Services or some other platform like Thinkific which I have my Uthena platform hosted with.
-They have set up their hosting servers extremely fast and effective.
+If you’re already on a Google cloud platform managed by WordPress host, Amazon Web Services or some other platform like Thinkific which I have my Uthena platform hosted with.
+They have set up their hosting servers extremely quickly and effectively.